The English Patient: Plot synopsis

 The English patient, sedated by morphine, begins to reveal everything: he fell in love with the Englishwoman Katharine Clifton who, with her husband Geoffrey, accompanied Almásy's desert exploration team.
 Almásy was mesmerised by Katharine's voice as she read Herodotus' tale of Candaules aloud by the campfire.
 They soon began a very intense affair, but she cut it short, claiming that Geoffrey would go mad if he were to discover them.

-As the war begins and the archaeological expedition is forced to abandon camp, Katharine's husband, Geoffrey, discovers her affair with Almásy.
-Mad with jealousy, Geoffrey flies to pick up Almásy, but brings Katharine with him in the passenger seat.
-In a murder-suicide attempt, he deliberately crashes the plane into Almásy's camp on the ground.
+As the war begins and the archaeological expedition is forced to abandon the desert camp, Katharine Clifton’s husband, Geoffrey, discovers her affair with Almásy.
+In a jealous and reckless act, Geoffrey flies a plane with Katharine aboard and deliberately crashes it into Almásy’s camp.
+Geoffrey is killed instantly, while Almásy survives and Katharine is seriously injured.

-Geoffrey is killed instantly.
-Almásy survives, but Katharine is mortally wounded with severe internal injuries.
-Almásy carries her to the shelter of the Cave of Swimmers, promising to return with help.
-He then makes a brutal three-day trek on foot to the British-occupied town of El Tag.
-When he arrives, the British officers dismiss his frantic story about a dying woman and, seeing his foreign-sounding name, arrest him as a potential spy.
+Almásy carries Katharine to the Cave of Swimmers for shelter and promises to return with help.
+He undertakes a long and arduous journey to the British-controlled town of El Tag.
+When questioned by British authorities, Almásy gives his own name and claims that the injured woman is his wife, rather than identifying her as Katharine Clifton, whose name was well known to the British through her husband’s work.
+As a result, his story is not taken seriously, and no immediate rescue is mounted.

-After escaping, and driven only by the need to get back to Katharine, Almásy makes a deal with the Germans: he trades them his priceless, hand-drawn maps of the desert in exchange for a plane.
-He flies back to the Cave of Swimmers, only to find Katharine's body; she has already died.
-Heartbroken, he carries her body into the plane to fly her out of the desert.
-Shortly after taking off, the plane is hit by enemy ground fire and shot down.
-Trapped in the flaming wreckage, Almásy is horribly burned before being rescued from the crash by passing Bedouin.
+In the years that follow, Almásy cooperates with German forces in North Africa, culminating in Operation Salam, during which he guides the German agent Johannes Eppler into Cairo.
+After completing this mission, Almásy is given the means to return to the desert.
+He retrieves a colleague's plane buried in the sand, and flies back to the Cave of Swimmers, where Katharine has by then been dead for several years.

+Almásy recovers Katharine’s body and attempts to fly her out of the desert.
+During the flight, the plane suffers a mechanical failure and catches fire.
+Almásy breaks through the cockpit glass and parachutes to the ground while burning.
+He is found and rescued by Bedouin tribesmen, suffering the severe burns that later leave him unrecognizable.

 Towards the end of the novel, Kip learns through his headset that the US has bombed Hiroshima and Nagasaki and a situation develops where he nearly shoots Almásy.
 Hana calms him down and Caravaggio reflects that they would not have dropped that kind of bomb on a white nation.
 Kip departs from the villa, estranged from his white companions, and returns to India.
-He marries and has two children though he still thinks of Hana.
+He marries and has two children, though he still thinks of Hana.